One of the biggest questions I receive from parents is, “How important is reading?”

 Reading is excellent for so many different skills beyond speech and language development.
 It works on attention, comprehension, vocabulary, turn-taking, and fine motor skills such as pointing.

-My son…oh boy, my son is so not into reading.
+My son . . . oh boy, my son is so not into reading.
 Maybe it’s because he’s a boy?
 I don’t know.
-It is because he finds me boring?
+Is it because he finds me boring?
 Probably.
-At ten months, all he does is push it away or try and eat the edges.
+At 10 months, all he does is push it away or try and eat the edges.
 Please tell me I’m not the only one!

 At first, I stressed about the fact that he won’t sit with us to read.
 Then, I thought about it more and more.
 I make up the time that he missed reading, by playing with him and communicating with him more throughout the day!

 I am probably a little bit crazy when it comes to labeling and telling him whatever everything is, BUT I want to make sure that he is getting all of the words and descriptions that he will need to start formulating words in a few months!